gitpeut/IRF7317-selfextinction/README.md

 # IRF7317-selfextinction

-On <a href="https://youtu.be/g1rbIG2BO0U">Youtube</a>, Ralph Bacon explored some circuits with MOSFets that would have a micro processor turn off it's own power and possibly also it's other peripherals under program control.
+On <a href="https://youtu.be/g1rbIG2BO0U">Youtube</a>, Ralph S Bacon explored some circuits with MOSFets that would have a micro processor turn off it's own power and possibly also it's other peripherals under program control.

 This is a small project demonstrating the use of a IRF7317.